Francescolis/Xpandables.Net/README.md

     .XTryDecorate(typeof(IRequestHandler<>), typeof(RequestLoggingDecorator<>), typeof(ILoggerDecorator));
 ```

-## Request Pattern
+## CQRS Pattern

->Requests stands for Command and Query Responsibility Segregation, a pattern that separates read and update operations for a data store.
+>Stands for Command and Query Responsibility Segregation, a pattern that separates read and update operations for a data store.

-The following interfaces are used to apply request and request operations :
+The following interfaces are used to apply request operations :
 ```c#
 public interface IRequest<TResponse> {}
 public interface IAsyncRequest<TResponse> {}